 Ellyn Shook, Accenture’s chief leadership and human resources officer, called the office “smart,” noting its “interactive digital screens that respond to gestures and touch.”

 As companies focus on employee happiness and productivity more and more, office designers and CIOs will continue to expand the limits of what’s possible in these kinds of social areas.
-Because ping-pong tables are, like, so 2017.

 Social areas are great for collaboration, but where do you go when you need to put pen to paper?
 Up next: pods.